reduxjs/react-redux/docs/using-react-redux/usage-with-typescript.md

 title: Usage with TypeScript
 hide_title: true
 sidebar_label: Usage with TypeScript
+description: 'Usage > TypeScript: how to correctly type React Redux APIs'
 ---

+&nbsp;

 # Usage with TypeScript

 React Redux itself is currently written in plain JavaScript.
 However, it works well with static type systems such as TypeScript.

 The React Redux type definitions are a separate [`@types/react-redux` typedefs package](https://npm.im/@types/react-redux) on NPM.
 In addition to typing the library functions, the types also export some helpers to make it easier to write typesafe interfaces between your Redux store and your React components.

 **As of React Redux v7.2.3, the `react-redux` package has a dependency on `@types/react-redux`, so the type definitions will be automatically installed with the library**.
 Otherwise, you'll need to manually install them yourself ( `npm install @types/react-redux` ).

 ## Standard Redux Toolkit Project Setup with TypeScript